angelodian/angelodian.github.io/research.md

 # Current projects

 - **Mapping Prosody Convergence in the Eastern Mediterranean**
-  Project funded by UK's Economic and Social Research Council (PI: Elinor Payne).
+  Project funded by UK's Economic and Social Research Council and based at the Faculty of Linguistics, Philology and Phonetics, University of Oxford (PI: Elinor Payne).
   My focus is on prosodic/intonational convergence between Venetan and coastal Croatian varieties.

 - **Consonantal length (gemination) and strength in Italian** [→ Read more](projects/gemination.md)